Day 5: Puente la Reina to Estella

 This morning I lay there utterly shattered.
 My heel is still tender, and the small room Marilee and I were assigned to is filled with all men from Spain.
 This means a couple of things… Surprisingly the Europeans do not like to sleep with the windows open.
 Each time I open the window for fresh air, one of the men would immediately close it.
 The room is hot and stuffy, thus I was extremely uncomfortable all night.
 Secondly, some Spanish men or I should say, large men in general, tend to be very loud snorers.
 Needless to say, I was lucky to catch a few hours of sleep last night.
 However, we must go on!
 Marilee and I decide tonight is worthy of a private hotel room in Estella to catch up on our z’s.

-Since my heal is still sore, but I am determined to stay on schedule, I put in place my backup plan.
+Since my heel is still sore, but I am determined to stay on schedule, I put in place my backup plan.
 I decide to walk with my Tevas (hiking sandals) today.
-Luckily, in this stage of the Camino, it is expected to be somewhat easy, and we will only cross a few minor hills.
+Luckily, at this stage of the Camino, it is expected to be somewhat easy, and we will only cross a few minor hills.

 TIP (Camino Gear): I am so grateful I brought two pairs of hiking shoes.
 Pilgrims usually walk in hiking boots in the non-summer months and then carry a pair of trekking sandals or tennis shoes.
 I chose to bring Tevas as my second pair of shoes.
-They also serve as a double duty in the shower; thus I didn’t have to bring additional flip flops.
-Plus, the Tevas allow my feet to breathe and do not rub against my heal.
+They also serve as a double duty in the shower; thus I didn’t have to bring additional flip-flops.
+Plus, the Tevas allow my feet to breathe and do not rub against my heel.